coolguy6764/mdl/README.md

 ```
 *youtube-dl*, *ffmpeg* et *mid3v2* can also be uninstalled.

-To verify the installation, display the help message with:
+To check the installation, display the help message with:
 ```bash
 mp3-dl -h
 ```